gopheracademy/gopheracademy-web/content/advent-2019/pkgapi.md

 A good library is also generic - in that it can be used under a number of different scenarios.
 This has almost nothing to do with generics.
 Generics may help, but as of now Go provides enough for a library to be generic.

-### Accept Interfaces, Return Structs ###
+### Accepts Interfaces, Returns Structs ###

 This has been [said](https://medium.com/@cep21/what-accept-interfaces-return-structs-means-in-go-2fe879e25ee8) [to](https://mycodesmells.com/post/accept-interfaces-return-struct-in-go) [death](https://www.integralist.co.uk/posts/go-interfaces/) (even I had a post of [how to use interfaces in Go](https://blog.chewxy.com/2018/03/18/golang-interfaces/)), so allow me to say it once more: Accept interfaces, Return Structs.

 A function that can accept anything within limits is by definition generic.

+### Is Extensible ###

+Allow users of your library to extend the functions and behaviour of the objects in your library.
+The main method to do so in Go would be to take advantage of the composability of data types.

+Which brings me to my next point -

-### Play Nice.
-Compose ###
+### Plays Nice ###

 The key to a library that is generic is that it is composable.
-Yes, libraries compose.
+Yes, _libraries_ compose.
 If we are to consider only packages (i.e. libraries whose main purpose is to share source code), then the logical endpoint would be [MLton-style modules](https://mlton.org/Features) (not to be confused with Go modules).

-I hesitate to go further with the logical extreme as introducing MLton (and SML) would require overloading several terms such as `struct` and confusing terms from other languages like `functor`.
-However, due to the way MLton designed their modules system, the "Do One Thing" ethos is naturally arising - libraries are usually very small.
-The module system also defines a composing helper that allows modules to be composed.
+ Due to the way MLton (and SML) designed their modules system, the "Do One Thing" ethos is naturally arising - libraries are usually very small.
+The module system of those languages also defines a helper that allows modules to be composed.

+Now, I put it to you, dear readers, that something like that is doable in Go, albeit in a less pure manner.

 So how does one compose Go packages?
 Let us imagine an alternative Go with MLton-style modules.
 The closest equivalent with what we have right now would be to imagine if packages only ever exported interfaces and functions.
 You can stil write corresponding data types in a package but you cannot export them.
 What would the end result be?